Carrrie History, Family Crest & Coats of Arms

 Also in early days, the family was found at Leppington in the East Riding of Yorkshire.
 "The Carey family formerly possessed a castellated mansion here, and a member of it was created Baron Carey, of Leppington, in 1622, but the title became extinct about the period of the Restoration. " Other early records were found in Guernsey.

 Early History of the Carrrie family

 This web page shows only a small excerpt of our Carrrie research.
-Another 93 words (7 lines of text) covering the years 1205, 1242, 1348, 1645, 1662, 1393, 1288, 1524, 1596, 1575, 1633, 1622, 1629, 1580, 1666, 1608, 1677, 1610, 1643, 1615, 1688, 1624, 1658, 1634, 1663, 1659, 1663, 1656, 1694, 1681, 1689, 1693, 1694 and are included under the topic Early Carrrie History in all our PDF Extended History products and printed products wherever possible.
+Another 93 words (7 lines of text) covering the years 1205, 1242, 1348, 1645, 1662, 1393, 1288, 1524, 1596, 1575, 1633, 1622, 1629, 1580, 1666, 1608, 1677, 1610, 1643, 1615, 1688, 1624, 1658, 1634, 1663, 1659, 1663, 1656, 1694, 1681, 1689, 1693, 1694, 1633, 1610, 1643, 1610, 1622, 1621 and are included under the topic Early Carrrie History in all our PDF Extended History products and printed products wherever possible.

 Carrrie Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Carey, Carrie, Carrey, Cary and others.

 Early Notables of the Carrrie family (pre 1700)